-- The Department is concerned about the number of non-permanent staff teaching linguistics courses.
+- The Committee is concerned about the number of non-permanent staff teaching linguistics courses.
 The Faculty might consider appointing more permanent staff. - The pedagogical aspects of technology are most important and it must always be the main focus in courses and training offered.
 Now that training courses and support offered to the teaching staff have accomplished technological know-how, training may focus more on how learning interacts with technology. - Staff can take sabbatical leave, every seven years.
 The exact details of the sabbatical scheme were not very clear.
-This scheme could be improved to a more frequent leave arrangement.
+This scheme could be improved to a more frequent leave arrangement. - Given that this is a degree programme designed for distance learning, more stress might be placed on the university's online presence, e.g. on social media, and on opportunities for public engagement activities (podcasts, webinars).